ContactEngineering/SurfaceTopography/docs/installation.rst

     export PKG_CONFIG_PATH="/usr/local/opt/lapack/lib/pkgconfig:$PKG_CONFIG_PATH"

 where the paths have probably to be adapted to your particular installation method.
-Here FFTW3_ was installed via Homebrew_.
+Here OpenBLAS_ and LAPACK_ was installed via Homebrew_.

 Updating SurfaceTopography
 --------------------------